ralfkundel/P4STA/README.md

 pip3 install tabulate Django numpy rpyc
 ```
 # Dependencies External Host
-* Python 2.7 with pip
+* Python 3 with pip3
 * setproctitle >= 1.1.10
 <br />
-Older versions may also work, but have not been verified.
+Older versions may also work, but are not continuously tested.
 If you want to install the dependencies by yourself and not automatically with install.sh the packages can be installed at the Managament Server as follows:
 ```
-pip install setproctitle
+pip3 install setproctitle
 ```

 # Dependencies Loadgenerator Servers